gregl83/paq/docs/benchmarks.md

 ## Regression Testing

-Benchmarks are used to ensure that `paq` release candidates have equal or better performance to the prior latest release.
+Benchmarks are used to ensure that `paq` release candidates have equal or better performance than past releases.